Today Is The APIL Injury Prevention Day

 Every year, on the third Wednesday of August, APIL (The Association of Person Injury Lawyers) hosts injury prevention day as; if injuries ‘can be foreseen, they can be prevented, avoiding needless pain and suffering, and the additional trauma of having to claim compensation to help get a life back on track.’

 With a little planning and consideration to safety, most accidents and food poisoning can be avoided meaning a much more enjoyable Bank Holiday for everyone, after all, no-one wants a Bank Holiday weekend to end in A&E. However, sometimes accidents happen that are not your fault.
-If you have suffered food poisoning at an organised event or had an accident that resulted in injury due inadequate safety instructions or a faulty tool, you may be able to claim compensation.
+If you have suffered food poisoning at an organised event or had an accident that resulted in injury due to inadequate safety instructions or a faulty tool, you may be able to claim compensation.

 Talk to Tollers on 0333 414 9123.